nunobrum/PyLTSpice/README.md

 * __LTSpiceBatch.py__
 This is a script to launch LTSpice Simulations.
 This is useful because:

-** Can overcome the limitation of only stepping 3 parameters ** Different types of simulations .TRAN .AC .NOISE can be run in a single batch ** The RAW Files are smaller and easier to treat
+- Can overcome the limitation of only stepping 3 parameters
+- Different types of simulations .TRAN .AC .NOISE can be run in a single batch
+- The RAW Files are smaller and easier to treat
-** When used with the LTSpiceRaw_Reader.py and LTSteps.py, validattion of the circuit can be done automatically ** Different models can be simulation in a single batch.
+- When used with the LTSpiceRaw_Reader.py and LTSteps.py, validattion of the circuit can be done automatically

+Different models can be simulation in a single batch.

 The principle of operation is the following,:
-  1) Add to the Spice circuit a .INC sim_settings.lib  .
-In this include simulation directives are written by the script per each simulation call
+  1. Add to the Spice circuit a .INC sim_settings.lib  .
+In this include simulation directives are written by the script per each simulation call.

-  2) Use the python script to update the simulation directives and call LTSpice to run the simulation in command line
+  2. Use the python script to update the simulation directives and call LTSpice to run the simulation in command line.

-  3) When the simulation is complete, the simulation results are renamed according to user guidance.
+  3. When the simulation is complete, the simulation results are renamed according to user guidance.

 Note: It only works with Windows based installations.

 ### To whom do I talk to? ###